JRC’s additional features offer students and clients full and interesting days.

 The use of Skype and FaceTime help students maintain long-distance communication with their parents.

 JRC is open and in session 365 days per year.
 There is no requirement that parents must take the student home during holiday or vacation periods.

 Parental visits are not limited to certain visiting days.
-Every day can be a visiting day; JRC is open to parents at any time they wish to see their child.
+JRC has an open door visiting policy.
+Every day can be a visiting day.

 Facilitation of home visits.
 JRC encourages and assists students to make home visits and maintain their family ties.
 When needed and feasible, JRC sends staff members to accompany the student on a home visit.
 We also provide supervised bus transportation to and from the New York City area during four extended weekend/holiday periods each year.